Even though you’re technically an adult now, you can stay on your parent or guardian’s car insurance policy.

 The cost of living has never been higher, and as someone just out of high school, you most likely don’t have the financial standing to pay for your own policy.
 And if your primary residence will continue to be with your family but you have your own vehicle, then staying on your parents’ policy can unlock multi-car discounts, which is a great reason right there to do it.

-Before you make any decisions about how to set up your insurance coverage, do be sure to check quotes on Insurify so that you can lock in the best possible rate.
+Before you make any decisions about how to set up your insurance coverage, do be sure to compare auto insurance quotes on Insurify so that you can lock in the best possible rate.
 It’s a wise precaution, even if you have a policy with the provider you love.
 Find a lower rate?
 You can always call up your insurance company and use that information to negotiate lower premiums.
-Or maybe you’ll find a new insurance company with even better customer service or perks for young drivers.
+Or maybe you’ll find a new insurance company with even better customer service or perks for young drivers after using an insurance comparison site like Insurify.

 How does age affect car insurance rates?